 What is your proudest accomplishment?

 Being able to work with clients at the very beginning of their learning technology journey, having the opportunity to work as a trusted partner to influence, design and implement their L&D programmes.

 Alongside my colleague Kerry, I’ve been crowned the undisputed champion of the company’s Fantasy Football competition, despite being a rugby lover.
 In the same year, I also won the team Boules event by an embarrassing margin, without breaking a sweat.
-I’ve barbecued nine butterflied legs of lamb for the LEO team’s lunch and been at work everyday since I started in 2013.
+I’ve barbecued nine butterflied legs of lamb for the LEO Learning team’s lunch and been at work everyday since I started in 2013.

 What is the biggest challenge you’ve overcome?

-It would probably be keeping pace and supporting clients and their ever-evolving needs, while finding the time to introduce innovation and personalise their experience with LEO.
+It would probably be keeping pace and supporting clients and their ever-evolving needs, while finding the time to introduce innovation and personalise their experience with LEO Learning.
 Also, ensuring my team are all moving in the same direction with aligned priorities and an appetite to drive change and success in everything they do.

 What are the three things you can’t work without?

 I’m not going to say the team again as it’s getting repetitive.

 - A little bit of chaos.
 I enjoy walking into the building without knowing the full make up of my day, and rising to whatever challenges it presents.

 - The knowledge that if I successfully navigate the 32 pubs on the way, I can be home in five minutes whenever my day is done.